Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/index.md

 I find much of software engineering is not just about making software, but about creating [alignment](./alignment.md) amongst software engineers so that we can make good software in a good way.

-To create that alignment requires principles that form a general software engineering philosophy, which then influences various practices (patterns, designs, and ways of working) that we might use day-to-day.
+To create that alignment requires values & principles that form a general software engineering philosophy, which then influences various practices (patterns, designs, and ways of working) that we might use day-to-day.

 This section of the site explores my software engineering philosophy and the practices that I use and encourage, which I of course encourage you to adopt too.

+## Values, Principles and Practices

+[Values](values.md) are the foundational things that we care about.

+Principles are the simple but high-level rules / customs that achieve and abide by our values.

+Practices are the more concrete approaches, methodologies and processes that help us in our every day software engineering.

 TODO: